Boston Terrier HEALTH

 induced immune system damage) and possibly diet, are prime contributing causes of

 demodex in many breeds.
-Fans of RAW feeding claim demodex clears up on raw
+Fans of RAW feeding claim demodex clears up on raw meat

-feeding but no research has been done yet.
+diet but no research has been done yet.
 Another alternative is treating with

 homeopathic sulfur which has had some success.